-Table 8 displays the JMA forecasts of the August parameters for 2024 from a 1 March initialization date.
-The ensemble average from the JMA dynamical model is calling for a warmer central/eastern North Atlantic than in any year in the hindcast period from 1993-2020 and a weak La Niña.
-Figure 10 displays hindcasts for the JMA of ACE from 1993-2020, while Table 9 presents the forecast from the JMA for the 2024 Atlantic hurricane season.
-The statistical/dynamical model based off of JMA is also calling for an extremely active Atlantic hurricane season in 2024.
+Table 8 displays the JMA forecasts of the August-September parameters for 2024 from a 1 May initialization date.
+The ensemble average of the JMA seasonal forecast is calling for an extremely warm North Atlantic as well as a weak La Niña.
+Figure 9 displays JMA hindcasts of ACE from 1993-2016, while Table 9 presents the forecast from the JMA for the 2024 Atlantic hurricane season.
+The statistical/dynamical model based off JMA is calling for the most ACE on record (263) for an individual Atlantic hurricane season.

-Table 8: Listing of predictions of August large-scale conditions from JMA model output, initialized on 1 March.
+Table 8: Listing of predictions of August-September large-scale conditions from JMA model output, initialized on 1 May.
 A plus (+) means that positive deviations of the parameter are associated with increased hurricane activity, while a minus (-) means that negative deviations of the parameter are associated with increased hurricane activity.

-Predictor Values for 2024 Forecast Effect on 2024 Hurricane Season 1) JMA Prediction of August SST (10-45°N, 60-20°W) (+) +3.3 SD Strongly Enhance 2) JMA Prediction of August SST (5°S-5°N, 180-90°W) (-) -0.8 SD Enhance
+Values for Effect on 2024 Predictor 2024 Forecast Hurricane Season 1) JMA Prediction of Aug-Sep SST (10-45°N, 60-20°W) (+) +4.2 SD Strongly Enhance 2) JMA Prediction of Aug-Sep SST (5°S-5°N, 180-90°W) (-) -0.8 SD Enhance

-Figure 10: Observed versus statistical/dynamical hindcast values of ACE for 1993-2020 from the JMA.
+Figure 9: Observed versus statistical/dynamical hindcast values of ACE for 1993-2016 from the JMA.